by Tom Allen

-By performing diligence systematically and in order of priority, teams increase deal review efficiency.
+By performing diligence systematically and in order of priority, teams increase deal review efficiency; a detailed, specific due diligence checklist can be invaluable in facilitating this process.
 In the above case, if technological issues are a primary concern, it is better to understand the implications earlier in the process rather than later, after resources have been wasted on less-critical evaluations.

 The due diligence team should consist of skilled business leaders that have the financial, legal and operational expertise to manage the full scope of due diligence.
 External advisors should be considered when in-house resources lack the bandwidth or expertise to deliver transaction support.
 Often, companies supplement existing staff with, legal, accounting or investment-banking support.